Before you file your claim

 When filing a claim for a covered loss, your deductible is the set cost you’ll pay before your policy kicks in.
 Home insurance may have different deductibles for different coverages.
 If you suffer two losses at the same time, you may have to pay more than one deductible.

-After damage to your home, your policy requires you to let us know.
+Even if there’s minimal damage on your home, your policy requires you to let us know.
 If you choose not to file, there’s a risk that you could lose coverage for damage discovered later.

 It depends.
 Check your policy to see if you have additional living expense coverage.
 If you’re unable to stay in your home due to a covered loss, this helps cover related costs such as hotel bills or other increases in your normal living expenses.
 Get to know your coverage limits.